zuhaibmuhammad88108/Global-Superstore-Sales-Analytics-Dashboard---Power-BI/README.md

 ## 🎯 Project Objective

-The goal of this project is to transform raw Global Superstore data into meaningful visual insights and support **data-driven business decisions**.
+The objective of this project is to transform raw Global Superstore data into meaningful visual insights and provide an interactive dashboard for **data-driven business decision making**.

 ---

 ## ✨ Key Analysis

 - 📈 Sales and profit trends
+- 💰 Profitability analysis
-- 📦 Category and product performance
+- 📦 Product and category performance
 - 👥 Customer and segment analysis
 - 🌍 Regional and geographic analysis
+- 🛒 Order analysis
 - 🎯 Sales, profit, and margin targets
-- 🛒 Order analysis
 - ⭐ Top-performing products and customers

 ---